Magomed Ankalaev

 Magomed Alibulatovich Ankalaev (Магомед Алибулатович Анкалаев; born June 2, 1992) is a Russian professional mixed martial artist.
-He currently competes in the Ultimate Fighting Championship (UFC), where he is the former UFC Light Heavyweight Champion.
-As of November 11, 2025, he is #12 in the UFC men's pound-for-pound rankings and as of October 7, 2025, he is #1 in the UFC light heavyweight rankings.
+He currently competes in the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
+As of June 20, 2026, he is #2 in the Meta UFC light heavyweight rankings.

 Ankalaev is the former light heavyweight champion of World Fighting Championship Akhmat.
 He is also the winner of 2016 Akhmat FC Light Heavyweight Grand Prix.

 Early life

-Ankalaev was born on 2 June 1992, in Teletl', a village in the Shamilsky District of Dagestan in Russia, into an Avar family.
+Ankalaev was born on 2 June 1992, in Teletl, a village in the Shamilsky District of Dagestan in Russia, into an Avar family.

-Ankalaev first began training in Greco-Roman Wrestling for one year whilst he was a student at the Dagestan State Pedagogical University (DSPU) in Makhachkala, where he graduated in the sport faculty.
+Ankalaev first began training in Greco-Roman wrestling for one year whilst he was a student at the Dagestan State Pedagogical University (DSPU) in Makhachkala, where he graduated in the sport faculty.
 At that time he also competed in combat sambo, where he was honoured with the title of Master of Sports in the discipline.

 Ankalaev was compelled at the idea of transitioning to MMA, because of the similarity between MMA and combat sambo.
 Ankalaev then became the Russian and World champion in amateur MMA.
 Ankalaev was named the 2015 Mixed Martial Artist of Russia by the Russian MMA federation.